 Keep in mind that these tests can’t completely predict whether you’ll have trouble getting pregnant.
 But they can give you more information to help care for your health and fertility.
 Different kinds of fertility tests include:

 There are several other tests that check for infertility in women.
-Some of these tests use imaging, such as ultrasounds, hysterosalpingography (HSG) or laparoscopy, a surgical procedure that looks at a women’s pelvic organs.
-Your care provider will discuss the right test or tests for you.
+Some of these tests use imaging, such as ultrasounds, hysterosalpingography (HSG) or laparoscopy, a surgical procedure that looks at a woman’s pelvic organs.
+Your care provider will discuss the right fertility test or tests for you.

 How early can you get fertility testing?

-You don’t have to have an infertility diagnosis to get fertility testing.
+You don’t have to show signs of infertility or have an infertility diagnosis to get fertility testing.
 But if you’re considering getting fertility tests done early, there are a few things to consider:

 Several factors can contribute to infertility, and not all of them have obvious symptoms.
-That’s why it’s best to talk to your primary care doctor, OB-GYN or midwife if you haven’t gotten pregnant after six to 12 months of trying, depending on your age.
+That’s why it’s best to talk to your primary care doctor, OB-GYN or midwife if you haven’t gotten pregnant after 6-12 months of trying, depending on your age.
 They can get you in for fertility testing, then help you get medications or refer you to a specialist if necessary.

 And in the meantime, if you don’t have any serious health conditions that may affect your fertility, there are a lot of ways to naturally increase your chances of getting pregnant.